-The exfoliator is going to make your skin incredibly soft and radiant as you’re removing dead skin calls and promoting cell turnover, and the essence adds so much hydration that your skin is hungry for.
+The exfoliator is going to make your skin incredibly soft and radiant as you’re removing dead skin calls and promoting cell turnover, and the essence adds more hydration for your skin.
 A moisturizer locks in all the layers, and sunscreen is anti-aging and protects your precious skin.
 Hydration is the key to Korean skin care, and the more hydrating layers you put on, the better.

 The only thing better than a 7 step routine is a 10 step – here’s why.

-With a lengthier routine you’re adding in steps that has treatments to target specific concerns. like fine lines, and Vitamin C serum to treat signs of aging or dark spots and hyper-pigmentation.
+With a lengthier routine you’re adding in steps that has treatments to target specific concerns, like using collagen cream for fine lines, or a Vitamin C serum to treat signs of aging, dark spots and hyper-pigmentation.

 So, in other words, it’s all about your specific goals and how much you can invest in your personalized beauty journey!

 With everything in mind, let’s get to the breakdown of this 7-step Korean skin care routine!

 How to do the 7-Step Korean Skincare Routine